 This Campus offers students several options for payment of tuition.
 Those able to pay tuition are given a plan to help reduce their fees upon entry.
-On the other hand, the school recognizes that many students lack the resources to begin their educational training.
-The campus participates in several types of federal, state and institutional financial aid programs, most of which are based on financial need.
+Because the school recognizes that many students lack the resources to begin their educational training, the campus participates in several types of federal, state and institutional financial aid programs, most of which are based on financial need.